 28 Dec Physical Therapy After Total Knee Replacement Surgery

 Total knee replacement surgery is a common procedure performed when a condition such as osteoarthritis or rheumatoid arthritis has damaged the knee to the point that daily activities are difficult to perform.
 During surgery, the ends of the bones that form the knee joint are removed and replaced with artificial parts.
 After surgery, the successful recovery of the patient depends on proper rehabilitation training, which is why we offer knee replacement physical therapy.
-Below are examples of physical therapy exercises for knee replacement we might use.
+Below are some examples of exercises we use in physical therapy after knee replacement.

 Physical therapists help patients recovering from total knee replacement surgery by helping them regain strength, flexibility, range of motion, and balance in their knee.
 Depending on your goals, general health, activity level, and needs, a physical therapist will create a customized rehab knee replacement physical therapy plan using a variety of exercises and techniques that will help hasten the progress of your recovery.
 These knee replacement physical therapy exercises include range of motion exercises, strengthening exercises, body awareness and balance techniques, functioning training, and activity specific training.
-It is very important to follow these physical therapy exercises for knee replacement to ensure a full recovery.
+It is very important to follow these exercises for proper physical therapy after knee replacement to ensure a full recovery.